MartinBeech/TouchOSC-for-Bitwig/README.md

 -	Playing clips are highlighted, queuing clips are shown with a border
 -	Scene play (clicking on a scene’s name will play / queue all the clips in that scene)
 -	Track stop (clicking on a track’s name will queue a stop for that track’s playing clip)
--	Clip play (clicking on a clip will play / queue that clip)
+-	Clip Launch (clicking on a clip will play / queue that clip according to Bitwig's Laun Quantisation & Mode settings)
+-	*New: * Clip Release (clicking a playing clip will execute the Release action (if any) you have selected in Bitwig

 ## License
 This project is licensed under the MIT license